Hawk and Dove: Brightest Day

 Hank and Dawn encounter Deadman shortly after the events of Blackest Night.
-They have him, in their own particular ways, try to resurrect Don and Holly, but to no avail; the voice guiding Deadman simply indicates death no longer holds the same meaning.
+They have him, in their own particular ways, try to resurrect Don and Holly, but to no avail.
 The three are transported to Silver City, New Mexico, where they find the White Lantern power battery in a crater.
 When Deadman asks the white battery why they were all brought back to life, the Life Entity tells them that it is dying and requires a successor.
-The Entity also tells Hawk to save Dawn from Captain Boomerang (although the fact that it also told Boomerang to attack Dawn in the first place suggests a larger plan at play).
-When asking why Dove needs to be protected, the Entity said they all need protection.
+The Entity also tells Hawk to save Dawn from Captain Boomerang.

-Dove and Deadman travel together for a time, first to Atlantis and then Gotham City, in a search for a candidate to replace the Entity.
-They believe the Resurrection Man and Batman to be possible candidates, and Deadman tries to give the ring to Batman, but the ring rejects him and returns to Deadman, who is suddenly shot to death.
-But the ring brings him back to life and, upon doing so, both he and Dawn realize they are in love (she is the reason he embraces life and accepts the ring's offer).
-Deadman has since moved into Dove's apartment.

-Later as the "dark avatar" made his presence known, Hawk and Dove are transported to the Star City forest by the Entity, where it tells them that they must protect the forest and withstand the ultimate savior, Alec Holland.
+Hawk and Dove are transported to the Star City forest by the Entity, where it tells them that they must protect the forest and withstand Alec Holland.
 Within the forest, Captain Boomerang finds Dawn and throws a boomerang at her.
-Hawk fails to catch it, but Deadman succeeds, dying in the process.
+Hawk fails to catch it, with Deadman catching it instead and dying in the process.
 Hawk is left to knock Captain Boomerang unconscious.
-After the Dark Avatar is defeated, the Entity reveals to them that the boomerang was part of a plan to free Hawk from his role as an avatar of war from the Lords of Chaos: his act of saving Dawn would have broken their power over Hawk and allow him to be true to himself.
-Dawn is heartbroken.
-She and Boston Brand share an emotional farewell as Brand resumes his duties as "Deadman".

-Around this same time period, Dawn and Hank are recruited into the Birds of Prey by Zinda Blake while in Gotham to stop some teenaged supervillains.
-Immediately after their meeting with Zinda, the two are called in by Oracle to rescue the Black Canary and the Huntress from a villainess calling herself the White Canary.
-Dove also appears as part of Wonder Woman's all-female super team in Wonder Woman #600.